The scope of this page is limited to discussion of gender affirming voice services.

 It is essential to have thorough knowledge of any existing disorder or prior intervention to ensure the best course of treatment.
 In 2013, Hancock and Garabedian conducted a retrospective file review of clients receiving voice feminization treatment between 2006 and 2011.
 Of these clients, 28% had a voice disorder not related to their gender presentation (Hancock & Garabedian, 2013).

-Client perspective is critical in the assessment process.
-A subjective analysis from the client's perspective, including video and audio recordings, are components of assessment that allow for documentation and analysis of progress over time.
+Client perspective is critical.
+A subjective analysis from the client's perspective, including video and audio recordings, are components of ongoing assessment that allow for documentation and analysis of progress over time.
 This may also serve as motivation for the client as measures of success.
 Self-rating scales are an effective way to gather perspective, set goals, and understand how the client wishes to use their voice (Dacakis, Oates, & Douglas, 2017a, 2017b; Dacakis, Davies, Oates, Douglas, & Johnston, 2013).
 There is often a discrepancy between a client's and a clinician's perception of vocal parameters.
 Frustrations may often be expressed by the client, whose self-perception can be hypercritical (Azul, Arnold, & Neuschaefer-Rube, 2018).

-Collaborating with the client's lead is critical for determining needs and goals.
-As stated earlier, gender identity and communication needs are unique to the individual.
-The clinician acts as a guide on the basis of stated concerns and priorities.
-Incongruence between verbal and visual presentation to communication partners may have significant implications, including implications for safety.
-However, goals focus on creating a voice that is authentic, comfortable, and safe (Hancock, 2015).
+Collaborating with the client's lead is critical for setting needs and goals.
+As stated earlier, gender identity and communication needs are unique to each individual.
 The ultimate goal is to assist the client in achieving an authentic voice and communication style based on their needs.
-Some individuals prefer a gender-neutral presentation, whereas others require flexibility for a more masculine or feminine presentation, depending on social or work environments.
+Affirmative goals focus on creating a voice that is authentic, comfortable, and safe (Hancock, 2015).
+Some individuals prefer a gender-neutral vocal presentation, whereas others require flexibility for a more masculine or feminine presentation, depending on social or work environments.
 For these individuals, vocal flexibility may rise to the top of the list of treatment goals.

 Targeting a combination of voice parameters to address vocal modification is more effective than just modifying fundamental frequency (F0) or pitch (Davies, 2017).
 Emerging literature shows that modifications in resonance alter perception of gender (Hirsch, 2017).
-Underlying fundamentals of voice services for transgender individuals may overlap with fundamentals of therapeutic intervention with a client who has a functional voice disorder.
-Therefore, intervention strategies and techniques from functional voice disorders and resonance disorders may be incorporated into transgender voice services.
+Underlying fundamentals of gender affirmation voice services may overlap with fundamentals of therapeutic intervention with a client who has a functional voice disorder.
+Therefore, intervention strategies and techniques from functional voice disorders and resonance disorders may be incorporated into gender affirmation services.
 However, applications and techniques may vary.
-For example, whereas clients with voice disorders may use vocal function exercises to facilitate a return to healthy voice function, transgender clients may use these exercises to facilitate a safe increase or shift in their pitch range.
+For example, whereas clients with voice disorders may use vocal function exercises to facilitate a return to healthy voice function, gender affirmation services may use these exercises to facilitate a safe shift in pitch range.
 In addition, clinicians may incorporate strategies specific to working with voice modification for transgender and gender-diverse clients—strategies such as direct pitch modification, resonant voice therapy, semi-occluded vocal tract exercises, vocal function exercises, and accent method.
-Nonverbal and pragmatic goals are established to reflect the client's gender presentation.
+Nonverbal and pragmatic goals may be established if that is consistent with the client's goals.

 See ASHA's Practice Portal pages on Voice Disorders and Resonance Disorders or ASHA's On Demand Webinar Transgender Voice and Beyond: Voice and Communication Training for Gender Expression for more information.

 Articulation, loudness, speech rate, word choice, sentence structure, discourse pragmatics, facial experience, eye contact, gesture, posture, gait, and body movement all influence gender perception.
 However, clinicians note that variability in how these are perceived exists within cultures and across cultures.
 For example, appropriate distance when speaking varies across gender and across cultures.
-There is no one universal model for a masculine or feminine presentation.
+Do not assume the areas of communication a client will want to work on.
 Working together to establish goals for how the client wishes to express their gender is essential to establishing a set of goals.

-Timelines for reaching goals may be influenced by the client's age, frequency of treatment, other gender-related interventions, and overall percentage of time living in their gender identity.
-A number of factors influence the ability to present as the client's self-identified gender in all settings.
+Timelines for reaching goals may be influenced by the client's age, frequency of treatment, other gender-related interventions, and overall time available to use their authentic voice.
+A number of factors influence the ability to present as the client's gender in all settings.
 It can be challenging to allow for time or context within which to practice.
-Opportunities for practice should be incorporated into sessions, both individual and group.
+Incorporate opportunities for practice into individual and group sessions.
 Home assignments may include audio and video recording to allow for monitoring of changes by both the client and clinician.
 To enhance carryover in connected speech and generalization to voice use in everyday activities, clinicians may use a variety of options, including video chatting, talking on the phone, and meeting at another location such as at a restaurant or coffeehouse.
 These activities allow for opportunities to work in realistic scenarios.
 Use of the new voice and ways of communicating may be challenging to introduce, incorporate, and maintain in daily life.
 Consideration of these factors is necessary when developing the treatment plan with the client.

 Ethical considerations for SLPs include provision of services under the scope of the expertise.